 Myth: Marijuana is totally fine, and you can’t get “addicted” to it.
 It even helps with anxiety.

-Fact: Marijuana has proved to be helpful for some when used to treat certain health issues, and some people can use it with no issues or signs of dependence.
+Fact: Marijuana has proved to be helpful for some when used to treat certain health issues (it is safest to do so with medical marijuana that has been approved for you by a doctor), and some people can use it with no issues or signs of dependence.
 However, it differs from person to person.
 For example, for some people, it relaxes them, while for others, it can increase anxiety substantially.
 Many young people who seek help for substance use issues point to marijuana as being the main reason that brought them there.
 There is a strong and growing body of evidence that regular use of marijuana with teenagers can seriously harm the developing brain.
 Early regular use is associated with low academic achievement, not feeling good about life or feeling dissatisfied, higher likelihood of developing marijuana use disorder, and increased risk of developing mental health problems.
 Several studies have suggested that cannabis use before the age of 18 increases the risk of developing schizophrenia.

 “Cannabis use carries significant health risks, especially for people who use it frequently and/or begin to use it at an early age.” ~ Centre of Addiction and Mental Health